sismondi99/Robot_mobile-project/README.md

 We use "arrow key of the keyboard" to move the robot and robot arm.

-We can change the camera view with the keyboard button "Alt".
+We can change the camera view with the keyboard button "left Alt".

-to pickup objects use keyboard button "shift".
+to pickup objects use keyboard button "left shift".